radiobijou/blender-py-outfitcreator/README.md

 ### Export format
 Once happy with the combination, you can pick an export format and press the **Export Outfit button**.
 This action will create a 3D file in your working directory.

+### Batch Generation and Export
+Another way to use this tool would be clicking the **Batch Generate and Export** button which would create 10 different randomly generated combinations and export them in the .blend file location.